hotwax/oms-documentation/Plugins/Display app version with @hotwax-app-version-info package.md

 ## Usage

 To use the App version info package, refer to the [official documentation](https://www.npmjs.com/package/@hotwax/app-version-info) for detailed instructions and customization options.
-Make sure to check the compatibility of the package version with your application before integration.
+Make sure to check the compatibility of the package version with your application before integration